EduardoBrito97/study-playground/study-kotlin-spring-boot/Annotations.md

 # Kotlin & Co

 Although it is possible to use ```data class``` in Kotlin to define entities, it is not recommended to do so.
-Check the reasons on https://martinsjavacode.medium.com/por-que-n%C3%A3o-usar-data-class-como-entidades-jpa-e-evitar-dor-de-cabe%C3%A7a-9123dd4f9486.
+Check the reasons on [this link](https://martinsjavacode.medium.com/por-que-n%C3%A3o-usar-data-class-como-entidades-jpa-e-evitar-dor-de-cabe%C3%A7a-9123dd4f9486).

 In order for Spring Boot to be able to inject different beans, services or repositories, it must be able to "visualize it".
 To do so, its necessary for the package to be children of the package containing the @SpringBootApplication annotation.